bstaruk/starbase/README.md

 [Service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers), by design, only function on secure (https) environments.
 There is no issue with running starbase on an http environment-- the service worker will simply not be utilized.

-You may see an info log entry in your console from `offline-plugin` while using the `watch` command, feel free to ignore this. `offline-plugin` is not utilized on the dev server because [it doesn't always play nice with `webpack-dev-server`](https://github.com/NekR/offline-plugin/issues/138).
+You may see an info log entry in your console from `offline-plugin` while using the `dev` command, feel free to ignore this. `offline-plugin` is not utilized on the dev server because [it doesn't always play nice with `webpack-dev-server`](https://github.com/NekR/offline-plugin/issues/138).
 It is intentionally only utilized in production builds.

 #### to remove offline-plugin: